-Radioactive gold is used in diagnosis.
+Radioactive gold is used in diagnostic testing.
 It is injected in a colloidal solution that can be tracked as a beta emitter as it passes through the body.
-Many surgical instruments, electronic equipment and life-support devices are made using small amounts of gold.
-Gold is nonreactive in the instruments and is highly reliable in the electronic equipment and life-support devices.
+Many surgical instruments, electronic equipment, and life-support devices are made using small amounts of gold.
+Gold is nonreactive in the instruments and is highly reliable in electronic equipment and life-support devices.

 Uses of Gold in Aerospace

 Gold is also used as a lubricant between mechanical parts.
 In the vacuum of space, organic lubricants would volatilize and they would be broken down by the intense radiation beyond Earth's atmosphere.
-Gold has a very low shear strength and thin films of gold between critical moving parts serves as a lubricant - the gold molecules slip past one another under the forces of friction and that provides a lubricant action.
+Gold has a very low shear strength, and a thin film of gold between critical moving parts serves as a lubricant - the gold molecules slip past one another under the forces of friction, and that provides a lubricant action.

 Gold is associated with many positive qualities.
 Purity is another quality associated with gold.
 For this reason, gold is the metal of choice for religious objects.
-Crosses, communion ware and other religious symbols are almost always made with gold for this reason.
+Crosses, communion ware, and other religious symbols are made with gold for this reason.

 Uses of Gold in Glassmaking

 Gold has many uses in the production of glass.
 The most basic use in glassmaking is that of a pigment.
-A small amount of gold suspended in the glass when it is annealed produces a rich ruby color.
+A small amount of gold, if suspended in the glass when it is annealed, will produce a rich ruby color.

 The visor on the helmet of an astronaut's space suit is coated with a very thin film of gold.
 This thin film reflects much of the very intense solar radiation of space, protecting the astronaut's eyes and skin.